 The Republic of Burundi is situated in Central Africa and is one of Africa’s most densely populated countries, with a population of 11 million.
-With Lake Tanganyika in the Democratic Republic of Congo to its west and south, Tanzania to its south and east and Rwanda to its north, Burundi is a tiny country in the heart of Africa that was earlier called Urundi Rawanda.
+With Lake Tanganyika of the Democratic Republic of Congo to its west and south, Tanzania to its south and east, and Rwanda to its north, Burundi is a tiny country in the heart of Africa that was earlier called Urundi Rwanda.
 The capital of Burundi is Gitega.
-It was shifted from the city of Bujumbura (which is near Lake Tanganyika) to Gitega, which is 63 kms further inland, in January 2019.
-Bujumbura was both the political and the economic capital of Burundi, and while it still remains the economic capital, the new political capital of Burundi is Gitega.
+It shifted from the city of Bujumbura (which is near Lake Tanganyika) to Gitega, which is 39.15 miles further inland, in January 2019.
+Bujumbura was both the political and the economic capital of Burundi, and while it remains the financial capital, the new political capital of Burundi is Gitega.
 Burundi’s last king Ntare V was born in Gitega.
-It is expected to take three years for all departments of the government to complete the movement to Gitega.
+It is an estimation that it will take three years for all departments of the government to complete the movement to Gitega.

 What is the History of Burundi?

-Burundi refers to a region in Central-East Africa that took shape an an independent kingdom under the rule of a monarch (or Mwami) in the 16th century.
-It was home to the Hutu and Tutsi tribes, which are the two main ethnic groups in Burundi even today.
-Another ethnic group, Twa, made up a miniscule percentage of the population.
+Burundi refers to a region in Central-East Africa that became an independent kingdom under the rule of a monarch (or Mwami) in the 16th century.
+It was home to the Hutu and Tutsi tribes, which are the two main ethnic groups in Burundi, even today.
+Another ethnic group, Twa, made up a minuscule percentage of the population.
 With the rise of colonialism in the 19th century, in 1809, Urundi and its neighboring kingdom Ruanda became the colonies of Germany.
 By 1923, the League of Nations mandated Belgium to rule over Ruanda-Urundi.
-Urundi became Burundi when it seceded from Belgium in 1962, and became an independent kingdom ruled by King Mwambutsa IV.
+Urundi became Burundi when it seceded from Belgium in 1962 and became an independent kingdom ruled by King Mwambutsa IV.

 When did Burundi Transition to Democracy?

-This monarchy was overthrown in 1966, and the country became the Republic of Burundi.
-Following a period of ethnic conflict, the first democratic elections were held in 1993, but the elected president was assassinated the same year.
+In 1966, the monarchy got overthrown, and the country became the Republic of Burundi.
+Following a period of ethnic conflict, the first democratic elections happened in 1993, but the elected president got assassinated the same year.
 Political unrest and violence followed until the second democratic election held in 2005, when President Nkurunziza, the current president, came to power.
 He was elected president in three consecutive elections in 2005, 2010 and 2015.

 Why was the Political Capital Moved to Gitega?

 Historically, Gitega was the administrative center when Burundi was a colony.
 It was also the capital of the Kingdom of Burundi until 1966.
-Gitega is centrally located, at a distance of around 63 kms from both Lake Tanganyika in the west and Tanzania in the east, and 75 kms from Rwanda to its north.
-Hence, in 2007, Burundian President Nkurunziza announced that the political capital would be moved from Bujumbara to Gitega.
+Gitega located centrally is at a distance of 39.15 miles from Lake Tanganyika in the west and Tanzania in the east and 46.60 miles from Rwanda to its north.
+Hence, in 2007, Burundian President Nkurunziza announced that the political capital would shift from Bujumbura to Gitega.

 What are the Key Features of Gitega?

-Gitega is the second largest town in Burundi, with a population of nearly 30,000.
-It is considered the center of religion and education, because of its National Museum, the Archdiocese, the schools and the places of worship.
+Gitega is the second largest town in Burundi, with a population of nearly 725,223 as of 2008 and an area of 1,979 square kilometers.
+It is considered the center of religion and education, because of its National Museum, the Archdiocese, the schools, and the places of worship.

-Bujumbara is the largest city in Burundi, with a population of nearly 400,000 people.
-It is the commercial capital of Burundi because it has the country’s main port on Lake Tanganyika, the international airport is near the city, and it is connected by road with the Democratic Republic of Congo and Rwanda.
-Textiles, leather, paper, chemicals and agricultural products are the key industries located in Bujumbara.
-Bananas, cassava, beans, corn (maize), wheat and cotton are grown in the surrounding areas.
-In addition, The University of Burundi and the Center of Burundi Civilization are located in the city.
+Bujumbura is the largest city in Burundi, with a population of nearly 400,000 people.
+It is the commercial capital of Burundi because it has the country’s principal port on Lake Tanganyika, the international airport is near the city, and it is connected by road with the Democratic Republic of Congo and Rwanda.
+Textiles, leather, paper, chemicals, and agricultural products are the primary industries located in Bujumbura.
+Bananas, cassava, beans, corn (maize), wheat, and cotton are grown in the surrounding areas.
+Also, the University of Burundi and the Center of Burundi Civilization are in the city.